 22. Shopify’s headquarters are in Ottawa, Canada.

 Instead of Palo Alto, where you can find thousands of other tech-related companies, Shopify started up in Ottawa, Canada.
 The company was founded in 2004 by Tobias Lütke, who is Shopify’s current CEO, Daniel Weinand, and Scott Lake.
 Nowadays, they have additional offices in Toronto, Montreal, Waterloo, and San Francisco.

 23. Shopify was originally imagined as a snowboard store.

-When asked, What is Shopify used for today? nearly anyone can answer.
+When asked: “What is Shopify used for today?” nearly anyone can give you an answer.
 But not many could tell you that the trio of friends from the last statistic first set out to build a snowboard store called Snowdevil.
 Lütke wasn’t happy with the existing e-commerce solutions at the time, so he created his own.

 24. Shopify raised $131 million in its IPO.

 (Source: Yahoo Finance)